gotthardp/lorawan-server/doc/Devices.md

 For each device, which may connect to your network, you can set:
  * *DevEUI* of the device
  * *Profile* that this device uses
- * *Arguments*, which is an opaque string with application-specific settings.
+ * *App Arguments*, which is an opaque string with application-specific settings.
  * *AppEUI* and *AppKey*
  * *Last Join* is a timestamp of the last successful Join request.